BLTGreen/Architecture-Repo/dataSharingArc.md

 ### Environments

 * It's very challenging to hold a Dev-UAT-Prod mindset with data warehouses.
 Due to how expensive it is to stream and process data, having extra environments may feel like wasted money.
 With this design, I've tried to aim for the following strategy:
-  * **Production Only Data Warehouse** - this means that only privileged users have access to the data warehouse in production.
+  * **Production Only Data Warehouse** - with only privileged users having access to the data warehouse in production.
   * To mitigate any resiliency risk, we **must ensure** the Data Warehouse is IaC.
 * The aim is to keep the rest of the infrastructure through the other environments (dev/UAT) to ensure unit tests and integration tests can be carried out.